Joshfairhead/Obsidian/Omnicient/Regen Foundation/Revathi Call 20-12-21.md

 # Revathi Call 20-12-21

 ### Looking forward
-There is a desire to move faster towards key goals.
+There is a desire to move faster towards key goals, or perhaps for more transparency/visibility Accountability and responsibility, Roles are
-Accountability and responsibility

 How do mettrics fit in?
 What kinds are ok?
 Strategy for Immediate things in January
 Ask Will about Carrol Sanfords 3